schmidt-daniela/eyetracking_aoi/README.md

 ## Problem

 Did a participant pay visual attention towards an (static) image on the screen?
 In other (more technical) words, fell the participant's gaze coordinates within a certain area of interest (AOI[^readme-1]) or not?
 Respective calculations are often conducted offline (i.e., after data collection) and require X- and Y-coordinates of the AOI as well as appropriate code.
 The functions provided in this repository simplify the process.
 By only providing an image as input, a column is added to the eye-tracking data containing information on whether the gaze fell within the AOI of the image or not (per unit of time) (function: **addAOI**).
-Moreover, coordinates, width, and height of the AOI can be extracted (function: **extractAOIParameter**) as they are often required to report in scientific publications.
+Moreover, coordinates, width, and height of the AOI can be extracted (function: **extractAOIParameter**) as they are often required to be reported in scientific publications.

 [^readme-1]: *often defined as the most narrow rectangle covering the image.*